ForJournalism/fj-ruby-on-rails/README.md

 1. Download or clone this repository.
 2. Use Finder to get into the `done` directory.
-3. Open Terminal, type `cd `, drag `kitchen` into the Termianl window, and press return.
+3. Open Terminal, type `cd `, drag `kitchen` into the Terminal window, and press return.
 4. Run `gem install rails`
 5. Run `bundle install`
 6. Run `rails server`